timepurge/fontbot/README.md

-## How to use
+## How to use FontBot

+Install Fontbot

+`npm install fontbot`

-- Create a `sites.txt` file with list of sites, each site on a newline.
+Create a `sites.txt` file with list of sites, each site on a newline.

 ### Example:
      a.com
      b.com

-- Run `node -e 'require("./index.js").init("./sites.txt")'` from commandline
+Usage:

+     const fontbot = require("fontbot");
+     fontbot.init("./sites.txt")